Mesh-AI/db-schema-migration/README.md

 python3 convert.py
 ```

 And the Liquibase changelog file will be generated.
+If you need to generate `schema.csv` continue on.

 To test end to end, run the docker container below, create a few tables and then export the information schema.
 Note you will need sqlcmd CLI installed to your machine.